 Dataflow Under the Hood: the origin story

 Editor’s note: This is the first blog in a three-part series examining the internal Google history that led to Dataflow, how Dataflow works as a Google Cloud service, and how it compares and contrasts with other products in the marketplace.
+Here's where you can find parts two and three.

 Google Cloud’s Dataflow, part of our smart analytics platform, is a streaming analytics service that unifies stream and batch data processing.
 To get a better understanding of Dataflow, it helps to also understand its history, which starts with MillWheel.